Volumetric Displays

 Perceptually, the Voxon style of display is suited to some particular visual aesthetics — it is better at showing certain types of graphics than others.
 The projected light is additive on each slice, so while one surface appears solid, it also combines with the light behind it — this is similar to the issues faced by volumetric projection in the other section.
 This makes very dense imagery move towards the white end of the spectrum as different slices add together for the viewer.
 Vector style imagery with points and lines tend to be more successful ways to represent solid shapes.

-Another more articially focused example of a mechanical volumetric display is Benjamin Muzzin’s piece Full Turn.
+Another more artfully focused example of a mechanical volumetric display is Benjamin Muzzin’s piece Full Turn.
 Benjamin took 2 LCD panels, stuck them back to back and spun them at very high speeds.
 The power and video signals were passed in using a specially designed slip ring.
 The bottom ring is fixed and has one end of a cable attached to it.
 The top layer spins with the LCDs and maintains electrical contact via metal brushes that run in circular channels.
 As the LCD spins faster than the refresh rate of the screen, it allows it to render volumetric images that move and shift.
 In comparison to the Voxiebox, this particular implementation presents a different challenge when trying to form coherent 3D images because of the radial motion as opposed to lateral motion.
+The primary limitation on this sort of display would be the refresh rate of the LCD.
+LCD's tend to currently be in the 60-240hz range, and this project likely used a 60hz display, so its ability to flash and show more precise aspects of spun visuals would be a bit more challenging.

 There are a few different types of this type of volumetric display.
 One type is known as a Light Field Display or a Polarization Field Display and uses a series of layered LCD’s (or other transparent media) to create an illusion of depth via parallax.
 This is a simplified explanation because there are a lot of nuanced variations on this concept.
 The Nintendo 3DS is a well known version of this type of display — it uses 2 stacked LCD’s — the bottom one alternates dark bands so that each eye sees the version of the image that is intended for it.